conduktor/conduktor-gateway-demos/virtual_topics/Readme.md

         --from-beginning
 ```

-You should see only one message consumed with the format changed accoring to our SQL statement's projection.
+You should see only one message consumed with the format changed according to our SQL statement's projection.

 ```json
 {"originalName":"Tom","yearsSinceBirth":38}